* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 2. Microwave on high power in 30-second intervals for 1-2 minutes.

-Reheating Calzone in an Air Fryer
+Reheating calzone in an air fryer

 1. Preheat your air fryer to 350°F (180°C).

-2. Place calzone in the flyer basket.
+2. Place the calzone in the fryer basket

-Also, be aware that the outside can feel very hot while the inside is still lukewarm.
+You need to watch air fryers when you’re using them to reheat food.
+Things can go very quickly from “coming along nicely” to “burnt to a crisp”.
+Also, be aware that the outside of the crust can feel very hot while the inside is still lukewarm.
 Always check the filling temperature before biting into the calzone.

-How to Store Calzone
+How to store calzone

 It’s essential the calzone is cool before you store it.
 Otherwise, the condensation will leave you with a soggy calzone.